Co-Designing Digital Humans for Online Learning: A Framework for Human-AI Pedagogical Integration: Methods

-Participants identified missing parts, leading to defined presentation formats for the 'When to Teach' dimension and an emphasis on the digital teacher's strengths in guidance, information, and networking (E4).
-Specifically, the 'Modality' dimension was refined to include: (1) real-time learner state adaptivity (E2, T2), (2) avatar customization (S1, S2), and (3) explicit interaction design principles (T1).
+\textbf{Recommendation 1: Add Missing Parts.} Participants identified missing parts, leading to defined presentation formats for the "When to Teach" dimension and an emphasis on the digital teacher's strengths in guidance, information, and networking (E4).
+Specifically, the "Modality" dimension was expanded to incorporate real-time learner state adaptivity (E2, T2) and avatar customization (S1, S2), while the "Paradigm" dimension was updated to include explicit interaction design principles (T1).
 These insights underscore the necessity for a practical, actionable guide that prioritizes a dynamic, learner-centered design approach.

 \textbf{Recommendation 2: Reduce Unnecessary Content.} Participants also found some parts of the framework to be overly complex or redundant.
 For example, following the third workshop, the experts reached a consensus to streamline the design space of audio, condensing it into three core components: accessibility, customized selection, and adaptive control.